Peder Hansen Resen: Personal life

 On 8 July 1655, Resen married Anna Meier in Copenhagen.
 She had been born on 26 February 1625 in Itzehoe, where her father, Heine Meier, was a respected businessman.
 The couple had no children.
 Resen died in Copenhagen on 1 June 1688 after being afflicted by gout for several years.
-His wife died a year later in December of 1689.
+His wife died a year later in December 1689.

 Since he was a young child, Resen was a lover and connoisseur of books.
 On a trip abroad he visited the library at El Escorial in Madrid and is said to have in vain offered 100 Rigsdaler for permission to print the library's catalog.
 From around 1659, Resen consistently collected books, often collecting them at auctions.
-He managed to acquire his brother's, Dr. Paul Resen's, collection when were auctioned off in 1661.
-Beyond auctions, expanded his collection by writing to bishops and other scholars throughout Scandinavia.
+He managed to acquire his brother's, Dr. Paul Resen's, collection when it was auctioned off in 1661.
+Beyond auctions, he expanded his collection by writing to bishops and other scholars throughout Scandinavia.
 He managed to create an extraordinarily rich collection of Danish and Norse literature in addition to a substantial collection of foreign legal literature.
 As these subjects were slightly underrepresented within the university's collection, he presented them to the University of Copenhagen.
 He also donated his grandfather's collection of manuscripts.
 He curated a large collection of handwritten legal manuscripts and other documents pertaining to Copenhagen's history, some of which still exist.
 His personal collection, however, was destroyed in the Copenhagen Fire of 1728.

 Resen died on 1 June 1688.
 He was buried at the Church of Our Lady in Copenhagen.